igorwaw/advent16/day1-9/README.md

 Two tasks.
 Part 1 was about calculating a checksum using an unusual algorithm.
 Counter object greatly simplified the code.
 Part 2 was a simple cypher - addition, subtraction and modulo is all that's needed.

+# Day 5: How About a Nice Game of Chess?

+We're generating password by making a lot of md5 hashes and extracting specific characters.
+Nothing special, there's a handy md5 function in hashlib module from the standard library.
+And for the text manipulation, as long as you remember the difference between int 0 and character "0" and between string and array of characters, you're gonna be fine.